josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 </CalloutPlusQuote>

-Because `transform` doesn't affect layout, applying or modifying a transformation won't cause any reflow or repaint, which minimizes recalculations and keeps the browser humming along smoothly.
+Applying a `transform` won't affect layout, which minimizes recalculations and keeps the browser humming along smoothly.
 Handily, many of the most common animations and transitions you might use on the web can be achieved using some combination of `transform` and `opacity`.

 But whatever you do, _avoid changing the size or placement of an element directly_.
-If you change a property like `height`, `width`, `border`, `margin` or `padding`--anything that could potentially affect the layout of the elements on the page--you risk noticeably slowing down the browser with the calculations involved to make that change.
+If you change a property that could potentially affect the layout of the elements on the page--`height`, `width`, `border`, `margin`, `padding`, etc.--you risk noticeably slowing down the page with the calculations required to make that change.

-If you ever need to animate other properties for whatever reason, be sure to test in every possible device and browser.
+If you _do_ need to animate such properties, be sure to test in every possible device and browser.
 In my experience, Safari in particular is very bad about processing animations in a performant way by default, especially on iOS.
 Firefox isn't far behind, but you might not realize it if you're only testing on high-powered devices.
 A lot of the world lives on budget Androids; don't leave those out of your testing.

 <SideNote>